 In Germany, the federal states are responsible for surveillance of harmonised construction products.
 The market surveillance authorities of the federal states carry out spot checks on site – for example, in DIY stores, at building materials dealers' premises or at customs.
-This 'active market surveillance' is based on a market surveillance programme and annual implementing provisions.
+This 'active market surveillance' is based on the national market surveillance strategy and annual implementing provisions.

 First, the competent authorities of the federal states carry out a formal check to determine whether harmonised construction products

 - are marketed with a legally compliant declaration of performance and

 - bear the CE marking with correct and complete information.

 The authority also checks whether there is conflicting information in the declaration of performance, the CE marking and the accompanying documents, e.g. an instruction manual.